-Main Beliefs of Austrian School of Economics1.
-Laissez Faire Economics.
+Main beliefs of Austrian School of Economics1.
+Laissez-faire economics.
 Proponents of Austrian school of Economics believe in free markets and avoiding government intervention in markets.
 They argue government intervention usually creates more problems than it solves.
+See: laissez-faire economics

 3. Austrians criticise Keynesian fiscal policy.
 They argue government intervention to stimulate demand just leads to wasted resources, greater inefficiency and stores up more problems.
 I examined these arguments in detail here: - Hayek on Eurozone crisis and criticism